IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-07-06-ironhack-week-4.md

 + Path helpers & link_to
 + Lot of exercises

-On Tuesday at 18:30 I went to non Ironhack Meetup, actually a [Front-end Developers](http://www.meetup.com/Front-end-Developers-Madrid){:target="_blank"} Madrid Meetup, they've talked about [Google Analytics](https://twitter.com/IgnaciodeNuevo/status/747843215663955968){:target="_blank"}.
+On Tuesday at 18:30h, I went to a non Ironhack Meetup, actually a [Front-end Developers](http://www.meetup.com/Front-end-Developers-Madrid){:target="_blank"} Madrid Meetup.
+They've talked about [Google Analytics](https://twitter.com/IgnaciodeNuevo/status/747843215663955968){:target="_blank"}.

-We had to take ten minutes from our lunch to finish the lesson but was worth it.
+We have taken ten minutes from our lunch to finish the lesson but was worth it.

 #### Tuesday recap